 Walks are held rain or shine, but may be cancelled for severe weather or if museum is closed.
-No shows are considered last-minute cancellations and are non-refundable.
 In the event of a Big Onion cancellation or museum closure, full refunds or rescheduled tickets will be offered.

 More Questions?
 Check out How it Works for more details.

 Local weather forecast